alyssaiapalucci4/cifar10-image-classification-ml/README.md

 ---

 Tital: CIFAR-10 Image Classification using Machine Learning
 Author: Alyssa I

+---

-Overview
+## Overview

 This project demonstrates image classification using machine learning techniques on the CIFAR-10 dataset.
-The goal is to classify images into 10 categories using traditional ML models and compare their performance.
+The goal is to classify images into 10 categories using traditional machine learning models and compare their performance.

 Two models were implemented:
 - Random Forest Classifier
 - Support Vector Machine (SVM)

 ---